 The walk continues with a circuit through this attractive estate, going out along grassy rides and woodland paths to the tiny hamlet of Hucking before looping back along a wide open valley.
 After leaving the estate you join the North Downs Way as it slants down the hillside to Upper Street, one of the three settlements which make up Hollingbourne village.

 The walk concludes with a contrasting section on the other side of the village.
 After going through the deceptively peaceful Hollingbourne Meadows you have to suffer the constant roar of motorway traffic, high-speed trains thundering past and a dreary stretch alongside the busy A20.
 This dismal link route is the price you pay for some stunning views of a famous castle as you traverse its grounds on public rights of way.

 Take the train nearest to 09:30 from Victoria to Hollingbourne for the Main Walk, or the train an hour later for the Short Walk.
-The later train would also be better if you plan to stop at the first lunch pub (see below).
+The later train would also be suitable if you plan to stop at the first lunch pub (see below).

-On the way back from the castle grounds a short detour down the A20 would take you to the Park Gate Inn (01622-880985), a Vintage Inns pub.
+As a final option, a short detour down the A20 before entering the grounds of Leeds Castle would take you to the Park Gate Inn (01622-880985), a Vintage Inns pub.
 This “country pub & dining” establishment normally serves food all day and has a large (though not quiet) beer garden.

-Help us!
 After the walk, we would love to get your feedback

-Out: (not a train station)
+Out (not a train station)

-Back: (not a train station)
+Back (not a train station)

-National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234
+National Rail: 03457 48 49 50 • Travelline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234